philipturner/ue5-nanite-macos/README.md

 ## How it Works

-Nanite can run using entirely 32-bit atomics, without creating data races.
+Nanite can run entirely through 32-bit atomics, without creating data races.
 The [AtomicsWorkaround](./AtomicsWorkaround) directory provides source code demonstrating this workaround.
 Eventually, `ue5-nanite-macos` will use the workaround to make Nanite run without graphical glitches.

 ## Usage